olininfo/olininfo.github.io/README.md

-# olininfo.github.io
+# Info Olin
+This is the source code for [info.olin.build](https://github.com/olininfo/olininfo.github.io/blob/master/images/background.png)

-Note:  The open source framework MDBootstrap was used for parts of the web page:  https://mdbootstrap.com
+**Note:**  The open source framework [MDBootstrap](MDBootstrap) was used for parts of the web page.

 ## To add a tile:
 1)  Create an image for the tile